- Brand name

 When to take it

-Take Moxicam during or immediately after food.
-This will reduce the chance of a stomach upset.
+Take your medicine during or immediately after food.

 How long to take it for